borgbackup/borgbackup.github.io/README.md

-# borgbackup.github.io
+# www.borgbackup.org

 These are the intro pages for Borg.
+They are hosted on GitHub pages with the project domain CNAMEd to GitHub pages.

-Since they describe multiple release series, this is not in the main docs.
+Since they describe multiple release series, they is not in the main docs, which only concern themselves with *one* specific release.

 The docs are managed on http://readthedocs.org/projects/borgbackup and available at https://borgbackup.readthedocs.io/en/latest/ (RTD).